-Other qualifiers include the Graveyard (the stage Kliff is associated with), Hell (particularly in AC), and the Ruins of a Castle stage from GG Boost Mode in Isuka.
+Other qualifiers include the Graveyard (the stage Kliff is associated with), Hell (particularly in AC), Babylon (I-No's non-boss stage in XX, which still manages to qualify as regular ol' Scenery Porn) and the Ruins of a Castle stage from GG Boost Mode in Isuka.

 Scenery Porn - Although the world suffered heavily as a result of the Gear attacks, the various locales you see in-game do a good job of showcasing its remaining beauty, both natural and man-made.
-Stages in X, XX/AC, and Isuka like Russia, China, London, the Japanese Colony, and the Aqueduct are breathtaking, and even more otherworldly places like the Grove, the Phantom City, and Kingdom Cemetery have their own charm.
+Stages in X, XX/AC, and Isuka like Russia, China, London, and the Japanese Colony are breathtaking, and even more otherworldly places like the Grove, the Phantom City, and Kingdom Cemetery have their own charm.

 To say nothing of the backdrops in Overture.
 The Gear utopia (and island paradise) Ganymede comes leaping to mind.

 Xrd looks set to continue the trend with equally colorful and vibrant destinations, both returning and new.